 The more potent a benzodiazepine, the faster you will feel its effects, and the more it will produce the sedative-like and calming results that these drugs are known for.
 How long these drugs will last before you need another dose is referred to as the drug’s half-life.

 Most people who abuse benzos choose the higher potency ones and take a shorter time to feel the effects.
-A short-acting drug like Xanax is popular because of the rapid, intense buzz that results.
+A short-acting drug like Xanax is popular because of its rapid, intense buzz results.
 The popular, more potent benzodiazepines are also more addictive than low-potency drugs, but any of them could lead to addiction when abused.

 For those who have a history of addiction or those who know they have addictive tendencies, understanding the available strengths and what the drug can do is essential, even before taking them as prescribed.